circonus-labs/fq/README.md

 A queue called `bob` will be in memory, allowed to have multiple clients connected to it, with a drop policy and an allowable message backlog of 100000 messages: `bob/mem:public,drop,backlog=100000`

+A connection client will specify username/queue.
+A user "USER" connecting to the aforementioned queue would connect as `USER/bob/mem:public,drop,backlog=100000`

 ### Routes

 Routes define how messages sent on exchanges are placed in queues.